M.S.W., University of Michigan

 B.S.W., University of Georgia

 Kristi Fuller is an assistant project director at the Georgia Health Policy Center.
-Her areas of expertise are in aging and disability policy, long-term services and supports, and health workforce.
+Her areas of expertise include aging and disability policy, long-term services and supports, and the health workforce.

-Current projects include a partnership with the Georgia Department of Human Services, Division of Aging Services to support their ability to measure consumer satisfaction and quantify the return on investment associated with streamlining access to long-term services and supports through the No Wrong Door system.
-Fuller leads a team of researchers evaluating the Centers for Medicare and Medicaid Services’ Money Follows the Person demonstration program in the state in conjunction with the Georgia Department of Community Health, and convenes an evaluation advisory committee.
-In addition to long-term services and supports work, Fuller provides leadership in grant management for the Robert Wood Johnson Foundation’s Aligning Systems for Health: Health Care + Public Health + Social Services and the BUILD Health Challenge.
+Fuller leads a team of researchers evaluating the Centers for Medicare and Medicaid Services’ Money Follows the Person demonstration program, in conjunction with the Georgia Department of Community Health, and convenes an evaluation advisory committee.
+In addition to long-term services and supports work, Fuller provides leadership in awards and grant management for partners, including the Robert Wood Johnson Foundation’s Aligning Systems for Health: Health Care + Public Health + Social Services and the BUILD Health Challenge.

-Fuller recently served on the National Task Force on the Future of the Work Force convened by the National Conference of State Legislatures and the Council of State Governments in partnership with the U.S. Department of Labor’s Office of Disability and Employment’s State Exchange on Employment & Disability.
-She currently is a partner with Georgia State University’s Gerontology Institute.
+Fuller served on a national task force on the future of the work force, convened by the National Conference of State Legislatures and the Council of State Governments in partnership with the U.S. Department of Labor’s Office of Disability and Employment’s State Exchange on Employment & Disability.
+She is currently a partner with Georgia State University’s Gerontology Institute.